nursyah21/bank-dotnet-java/readme.md

 This project showcases a secure, scalable, and fully-featured banking application.
 It demonstrates extensive skills across the entire software development lifecycle, from full-stack development to DevOps.
 It was built with a strong emphasis on clean code, stability, and modern enterprise practices.

+## Quick Start

+## Screenshots

 ## Motivation

 While this is a basic bank simulation, its core functionality (Auth + CRUD) is built to enterprise standards.
 Instead of focusing on a multitude of haphazard features, this project prioritizes stability and clean code qualities highly valued by companies.
 The backend and frontend are tightly integrated via OpenAPI contracts, with SDKs auto-generated to ensure type safety and reduce manual API handling.

 Here’s a quick overview of the key decisions behind the project:

 - **Dotnet:** The backend uses Dotnet, a robust alternative to Java, widely adopted in enterprise settings.
+Q
 - **Java:** The backend also offers a Java Spring Boot implementation Java 17 + Spring Boot 3.4.9 its chosen for its Long-Term Support.
-- **React:** The frontend uses React, a popular and efficient UI library.
-We chose React Router v7 in framework mode to avoid vendor lock-in.
+- **React:** The frontend uses React with NextJS as a framework for frontend.
 - **PostgreSQL:** Chosen for its reliability and strong support for write-heavy operations, which are crucial for a banking system.
 - **Modular Architecture:** The folder structure is feature-based, promoting team collaboration and maintainability.
 - **Test-Driven Development (TDD):** This methodology was used throughout development to ensure an error-free and stable application.